bhch/django-jsonform/docs/fields-and-widgets.rst

         items = JSONField(schema=ITEMS_SCHEMA)

-For details about other parameters, options and attributes, see `Django's docs <https://docs.djangoproject.com/en/3.2/ref/models/fields/#django.db.models.JSONField>`__.
+For details about other parameters, options and attributes of the ``JSONField``, see `Django's docs <https://docs.djangoproject.com/en/3.2/ref/models/fields/#django.db.models.JSONField>`__.